 Citizens from the EU, the EFTA, and countries on the Swiss government’s designated list are afforded visa-free entry and can stay for 90 days, as long as their passport is valid for at least six months.

 Countries on the list include the US, Canada, Australia, New Zealand and Ireland, but citizens of countries like India and South Africa will need to apply for a Schengen visa.
-Expats who need a Schengen visit visa for Switzerland will need to apply at the designated Swiss foreign mission in their home country.
+Expats who need a Schengen visit visa for Switzerland will need to apply at the designated Swiss embassy in their home country.

 Applicants need to provide paperwork including their passport, a completed application form and proof of income.
 In some situations, they may need documents explaining their reasons for travelling and a letter from a Swiss sponsor.